datadryad/dryad-app/documentation/apis/embedded_submission.md

 to `/datasets` with the initial dataset metadata.
 When a manuscript system is making this call on behalf of an author, the dataset *must*
 include:
+- ISSN of the journal.
+This allows journal administrators (including the manuscript system) to view private information about the dataset in Dryad.

+It also *should* include:
 - a `userId` with the ORCID of the author that has been submitting the manuscript.
 This allows the author to manage the dataset in Dryad.
 - an entry in the `authors` list that contains the ORCID of the submitting author

-- ISSN of the journal.
-This allows journal administrators (including the manuscript system) to view private information about the dataset in Dryad.
+If the manuscript system is unable to provide an ORCID for the submitting author, the `userId` *should* be set to "0".
+In this case, the author will be required to login to the ORCID system before taking control of the dataset.

 When Dryad replies to this API call, the response will include a summary of the deposit, including: